javidel/modern-data-warehouse/graph/graph.md

         </copy>
     ```

-    Check that the **PL/SQL procedure has being sucesfully completed**.
+    Check that the **PL/SQL procedure has being successfully completed**.

     ![Select upload](./images/load-json.png)

-## Task 2: Create a VCN for the Graph Server
+## Task 2: Create a VCN for the Graph server

 1. We need to create a Virtual Cloud Network (VCN) before we provision the **Graph Server**.
 Open a new web browser window, access to the **Oracle Cloud console** page, cloud.oracle.com, after access to **Networking** and then **Virtual Cloud Network**.